kdeldycke/awesome-engineering-team-management/readme.md

 - [Engineering Manager Resources](https://github.com/ryanburgess/engineer-manager) - Huge list, but need some curation.

-- [The Leadership Library for Engineers](https://leadership-library.dev/88198011b2434d6280a94cc6fc89c569) - A list of books to help engineering leaders level up.

 - [A vitally important part of the job: being a crap shield](https://news.ycombinator.com/item?id=24802483) - “A lot of the work of an EM is wading into the slurry pit with a shovel so your team are free to get the job done”.

 ### Engineers